The Lake County Association for Crippled Children was established to provide speech and occupational therapy services.

 More jobs created through outsourcing, which includes Saco Industries in Lowell, expand skills training.

-Also in 2014, Deaf Services partnered with TradeWinds bringing interpreting, advocacy, and case management services for the Deaf and hard of hearing plus community outreach including American Sign Language classes (ASL) to TradeWinds.
+Also in 2014, Deaf Services partnered with TradeWinds bringing interpreting, advocacy, and case management services for the Deaf and hard of hearing, plus community outreach including American Sign Language classes (ASL) to TradeWinds.

 As capacity grew, within two year’s we added two more ADAPT (Adult Day Activity Program & Training) classrooms, and in 2018 added a 5th ADAPT classroom.
 An additional 10,000 sq. ft. of space is leased and eventually purchased across the street to accommodate the nearly 40% increase in service provision since moving to the new facility.